SwiftGGTeam/the-swift-programming-language-in-chinese/RevisionHistory/RevisionHistory.rst

 * Updated for Swift 5.3.

-* Added information about multiple trailing closures to the :ref:`Closures_TrailingClosures` section.

-* Added information about how trailing closures are matched to parameters in the :ref:`Expressions_FunctionCallExpression` section.
+* Added information about multiple trailing closures to the :ref:`Closures_TrailingClosures` section, and added information about how trailing closures are matched to parameters to the :ref:`Expressions_FunctionCallExpression` section.

   ..
-XXX UNMERGED -- maybe should combine with the bullet above?
+XXX UNMERGED

 * Added information about synthesized implementations of ``Comparable`` for enumerations